 Diphtheria is a serious disease that can cause a membrane (or skin) to grow over a child's throat and stop them from breathing.
-Diphtheria is very rare in Australia now, but the vaccine is still used to protect children from catching diphtheria from people who have travelled to places where it is more common.
+Diphtheria is very rare in Australia now, but the vaccine is still used to protect children from catching diphtheria from people who have travelled to places where it is more common.3

 Tetanus (sometimes called lockjaw) affects all the muscles in the body, including the ones used for breathing.
-The germ that causes it lives in the soil, which means children can get it through a cut, a burn, a bite or even a prick.
+The germ that causes it lives in the soil, which means children can get it through a cut, a burn, a bite or even a prick.3

 Pertussis is usually called whooping cough.
 It spreads very easily from one person to another through the air when someone who has it coughs or sneezes.
 The germ that causes it irritates the airways causing coughing fits that can be very severe.
-Small babies can die from whooping cough.
+Small babies can die from whooping cough.3

 Hib (Haemophilus influenzae type b) causes a variety of serious illnesses, including swelling around the brain (meningitis), blood poisoning (sepsis), swelling in the throat and infection in the lungs (pneumonia).
 Babies can die from the diseases caused by Hib and those who survive often have brain damage.
-Hib spreads from person to person just like a common cold.
+Hib spreads from person to person just like a common cold.3

 Polio causes muscle paralysis in the limbs and can also affect the breathing muscles and the heart.
 It is rare in Australia but more common in countries nearby.
-Children catch polio when they put their hands or toys in their mouths after someone who has the disease (but may not be sick yet) has touched them.
+Children catch polio when they put their hands or toys in their mouths after someone who has the disease (but may not be sick yet) has touched them.3

 Hepatitis B is a liver infection that often doesn't even make children sick when they first get it.
 Even if there are no signs at first, hepatitis B can cause serious liver diseases, including liver cancer, later in life.
-It spreads from one person to another, usually without either of them even knowing they have it.
+It spreads from one person to another, usually without either of them even knowing they have it.3

-Pneumococcus is a germ that can cause swelling around the brain (meningitis), infection in the lungs (pneumonia), or other serious diseases.
-Children can catch it from each other just like they catch colds.
+Pneumococcal disease is caused by germs (bacteria) that can cause swelling around the brain (meningitis), infection in the lungs (pneumonia), ear infections that can damage hearing, and other serious diseases.
+Children can catch it from each other just like they catch colds.3

-Rotavirus causes diarrhoea and vomiting (gastroenteritis) that often makes children so sick they need to go to hospital for treatment.
-Children catch it when they put something in their mouths that has been touched by someone who has the virus.
+Rotavirus causes diarrhoea and vomiting (gastroenteritis) that often makes children so sick they need to be admitted to hospital for treatment.
+Children catch it when they put something in their mouths that has been touched by someone who has the virus (but might not be sick yet).3